jozefizso/apimonitor/Readme.txt

 and services work or for tracking down problems that you have in your own applications.

-This is a Portable Edition of API Monitor that runs without installing files.
+This is the Portable Edition of API Monitor that runs without requiring installation.
 For more information and to download the Standard Edition with installers, please see http://www.rohitab.com/apimonitor